neil-dandekar/CIS22B/README.md

 # CIS22B: Intermediate Programming Methodologies in C++

-This is my work for CIS 22B at De Anza College.
+This is my work for CIS 22B at De Anza College, Fall 2022.